isabella232/docs-13/docs/examples/Star_Wars_Expo.md

 );
 ```

-The simple app we wanted to build today is finished, but you can take it in whatever direction you would like from here, just by following the pattern we developed above.
+The simple app we wanted to build is now finished, but you can take it in whatever direction you would like from here.
+Enjoy!

 <div data-snack-id="r17Xs7yl-" class="expo" data-snack-platform="ios" data-snack-preview="false"></div>